DmitryStrakhov/PowerSharp/README.md

 ![Edit-Return-Value](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Return-Value.png)

-Take a note, that 'Edit Return Value' actions has a little wider scope that the 'Edit Parameters' one.
+Take a note that 'Edit Return Value' actions has a little wider scope that the 'Edit Parameters' one.
 For example, along with methods, properties are supported too.

 ### 5. 'New Member Line' action